MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/percent-of-internet-connection-failures-from-the-top-95-percent-of-device-ap-pairs.md

 ms.localizationpriority: medium
 ---

-# Internet connection failure rate of top 95 percent of device / AP pairs with greater than 50 percent signal quality
+# Percent of internet connection failures, from the top 95 percent of device and access-point pairs that have greater than 50 percent signal quality

 ## Description